hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

 ### 15 December 2025

+#### Individuals Employments Income API

+Existing version 2.0 updated in Production with the following changes:

+##### Added

+The following endpoints have been added for tax years 2025-26 onwards:

+- Create or Amend Student Loan Benefits in Kind
+- Retrieve Student Loan Benefits In Kind
+- Delete Student Loan Benefits in Kind

+#### Business Details API

+Existing version 2.0 updated in Production with the following changes:

+##### Added

+The following endpoint has been created with no minimum tax year restriction:

+- Retrieve Late Accounting Date Rule Election

+The following endpoints have been added for tax years 2025-26 onwards:

+- Withdrawal of Late Accounting Date Rule Disapplication
+- Disapply Late Accounting Date Rule

+##### Removed

+Retrieve Accounting Type endpoint:

+Remove the minimum tax year restriction which triggered the error `RULE_TAX_YEAR_NOT_SUPPORTED`.

+#### Individuals Reliefs API

+New API version 3.0 added in Production with the following changes:

+##### Removed

+Create and Amend Relief Investments:

+The optional array `socialEnterpriseInvestment` has been removed from the request body for tax years 2025-26 onwards

+Retrieve Relief Investments:

+The optional array `socialEnterpriseInvestment` has been removed from the response body for tax years 2025-26 onwards

+##### Changed

+Create and Amend Relief Investments:

+The following fields in the request body schema are now mandatory for tax years 2025-26 onwards:

+- `vctSubscription[].name`
+- `vctSubscription[].dateOfInvestment`
+- `eisSubscription[].name`
+- `eisSubscription[].knowledgeIntensive`
+- `eisSubscription[].dateOfInvestment`
+- `seedEnterpriseInvestment[].companyName`
+- `seedEnterpriseInvestment[].dateOfInvestment`

+The following field in the request body schema is now optional for tax years 2025-26 onwards:

+- `vctSubscription[].uniqueInvestmentRef`

+Retrieve Relief Investments:

+The following fields in the response body schema are now mandatory for tax years 2025-26 onwards:

+- `vctSubscription[].name`
+- `vctSubscription[].dateOfInvestment`
+- `eisSubscription[].name`
+- `eisSubscription[].knowledgeIntensive`
+- `eisSubscription[].dateOfInvestment`
+- `seedEnterpriseInvestment[].companyName`
+- `seedEnterpriseInvestment[].dateOfInvestment`

+The following field in the response body schema is now optional for tax years 2025-26 onwards:

+- `vctSubscription[].uniqueInvestmentRef`

+#### Business Source Adjustable Summary (BSAS) API

+Existing version 7.0 updated in Production with the following changes:

+##### Added

+Retrieve a Self-Employment Business Source Adjustable Summary:

+Add the following optional fields to the response body for tax years 2025-26 onwards:

+- `adjustableSummaryCalculation.adjustedProfit`
+- `adjustedSummaryCalculation.adjustedProfit`
+- `adjustableSummaryCalculation.outstandingBusinessIncome`
+- `adjustedSummaryCalculation.outstandingBusinessIncome`

+#### Business Income Source Summary (BISS) API

+Existing version 3.0 updated in Production with the following changes:

+##### Added

+Retrieve a Business Income Source Summary:

+Add the following optional fields to the response body for tax years 2025-26 onwards:

+- `profit.adjusted`
+- `outstandingBusinessIncome`

+#### Self Assessment Accounts API

+Existing versions 3.0 and 4.0 updated in Production with the following changes:

+#### Added

+Add new field `chargeDetails.changeTimestamp` to the `chargeHistoryDetails` array in the response body for the following endpoints:

+- Retrieve History of a Self Assessment Charge
+- Retrieve History of a Self Assessment Charge by Transaction ID
+- Retrieve History of a Self Assessment Charge by Charge Reference

+Existing version 4.0 updated in Production with the following changes:

+##### Added

+Add new optional field `codedOutStatus` to the array `items` inside the array `financialDetails` to the response body for the following endpoint:

+- Retrieve Self Assessment Balance and Transactions

+Deprecated field `chargeDetails.changeDate` to be replaced by the new field `chargeDetails.changeTimestamp` for the mentioned endpoints.

+#### Individual Calculations API

+Existing versions 7.0 and 8.0 updated in Production with the following changes:

+#### Changed

+Retrieve a Self Assessment Tax Calculation:

+Deprecations in the response body for tax years 2025–26 onwards:
+- Field: `calculation.reliefs.reliefsClaimed[].reliefsClaimedDetail.socialEnterpriseName`
+- Enum value: `social-enterprise-investment` for `calculation.reliefs.reliefsClaimed[].type`

+Existing version 8.0 updated in Production with the following change:

+##### Added

+Retrieve a Self Assessment Tax Calculation endpoint:

+Add two new optional fields, `calculation.businessProfitAndLoss.adjustedProfit` and `calculation.businessProfitAndLoss.outstandingBusinessIncome` to the response body for tax years 2025-26 onwards.

+---

+### 15 December 2025

 #### Individual Calculations API